-Government grants are recognised when there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
-Grants in recognition of specific expenses are recognized as income over the periods necessary to match them with the related costs that they are intended to compensate, on a systematic basis.
-Where the grant relates to an asset, the fair value is recognised as deferred capital grant on the statement of financial position and is amortised to profit or loss over the expected useful life of the relevant asset by equal annual instalments.
+Government grants are recognised as a receivable when there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.

+When the grants related to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
+When the grant relates to an asset, the fair value is recognised as deferred income on the statement of financial position and is recognised as income in equal amounts over the expected useful life of the related asset.